 In addition to Graduate School admission requirements, the following criteria will be considered at the time of application for admission into graduate study.
 Admission to a master's degree program is considered ONLY after all required application materials have been received and reviewed.
-In order to be considered, the applicant must have a Bachelor of Science degree in an HNES related field from an accredited institution, an overall undergraduate GPA of 3.0 on a 4.0 scale, and have submitted all required materials as listed.
-The GRE is required for the Ph.D. and the Exercise/Nutrition Science option of the M.S. degree.
+In order to be considered, the applicant must have a bachelor's degree in an HNES related field from an accredited institution, an overall undergraduate GPA of 3.0 on a 4.0 scale, and have submitted all required materials as listed.
+The GRE is required for application for the PhD program in Exercise and Nutrition.

 During the application process, the applicant must submit an exhibit of his/her written competency through an essay discussing professional philosophy and professional goals.